 Alta Andina is more than a leather company, but the first material we decided to integrate into our supply chain was leather for a few reasons.
 Three of the best natural vegetable tannins in the world to make vegetable tanned leather come from South America.
 Mimosa from Brazil, Quebracho from Argentina and Tara from Ecuador and Peru.
 You would think that because these tannins are so prevalent in the region, South America would be a major player in the global vegetable tanned leather market.
 Instead, raw tannins are exported to the United States and Europe, where most of the actual tanning takes place.
 Extracting raw materials from developing countries, adding the value elsewhere to sell, and selling high end product is not a new story in this region.
 We often use the comparison of cacao and chocolate.
 The vast majority of fine cacao is grown in developing countries, while artisanal chocolate is produced in Europe and the United States.
 Moreover, we wanted to call attention to the fact that over 90% of the world’s leather is chrome tanned, which is a serious environmental crisis.
 We believe that by educating people about the global leather market, consumers will want to support companies offering vegetable tanned leather.

-We source all our raw inputs, and manufacture our finished product within the Andean region.
-By doing so, we add value through every step of our supply chain.
-Moreover, we reduce every product’s overall carbon footprint drastically, just by reducing the miles that product and all its components have traveled before being sold.
-In fact, Alta Andina products have traveled less miles than an average product created within the global supply chain by a factor of almost 10.
-We are committed to operating within our local andean supply chain.
+We start by using only natural and recycled materials.
+We source all our materials, and manufacture our finished product, within the Andean region.
+By doing so, we add value through every step of our supply chain by supporting skilled labor and dignified wages.
+Moreover, we reduce our product’s carbon footprint by reducing the miles that product has traveled before being sold.
+In fact, Alta Andina products have a carbon footprint 10 times less than products that are manufactured in Asia, bouncing between the East and West hemispheres before being sold.

 The tanning, dyeing, and finishing of our leather is all 100% natural.

-Our vegetable tanned leather is tanned using a blend of natural tree tannins, Quebracho and Mimosa, two trees native to the Andes.
+Our leather is vegetable tanned using a blend of naturally occurring tannins derived from quebracho and mimosa trees, both of which are native to the Andes.
 We use only 100% vegetable tanned leather.

-Our miel and café colors come from natural anilins.
-Once tanned, hides are placed back in the tumbler with natural aniline dyes, so that the leather absorbs the color completely.
+We color our leather using natural aniline dyes.
+Once tanned, our hides are placed back in the big wooden tumbler with our natural aniline dyes, so that the leather absorbs the color completely.
+The color of our leather won’t peel or fade over time.
 We never paint, or spray any synthetic finishes over our leather.

 With exposure to oxygen, sunlight and the natural oils from your skin, your product will change in look and feel over time – that change is called a patina, and it is a hallmark of full grain, vegetable tanned leather.